alexdarbyshire/alexdarbyshire.com/content/posts/nginx-dynamic-hostnames-azure-container-apps-k8s/index.md

   - Container Apps
 ---

 Nginx fails to start when upstream services aren't available at startup time, showing `host not found in upstream`.
-This post focuses on fixing this issue in Docker first, then extends the solution to Kubernetes and Azure Container Apps.
+This post focuses on fixing this issue in Docker first, then extends the solution to Kubernetes and Azure Container Apps using environment variables to construct dynamic hostnames (like `my-rg-${ENVIRONMENT}-api`) which adapt to different deployment environments.

 The error occurs because Nginx resolves all hostnames at startup, not request time.
 This fail-fast behaviour is reasonable in many environments, but problematic in container orchestration where services start in unpredictable order or may not always be available by design.